• Skip to primary navigation

 • Chicken - Chicken breast or thighs, cut into 1 inch cubes.
 Season with salt and pepper.
 You could even use a greek seasoning blend or a bit of dried basil and oregano for even more flavor.

 • Vegetables - The three vegetables I always use are broccoli, carrots, and peas.
+I've made this with sliced baby carrots, matchstick carrots, and sliced large carrots.
+All will work just fine here.
 If you prefer, you can also use those frozen bags of mixed vegetables green beans, carrots, corn, cauliflower, etc.

 • Parmesan Cheese - Growing up I made this with the powdered parmesan and while it tasted ok, it tended to get clumpy as it melted.
 Use freshly grated or shredded parmesan cheese for the best silky smooth sauce with no lumps!